joseph-flinn/site/frontend/posts/retro-accountability-hierarchical-systems.md

 In addition to responsibility and honor, I strongly believe in having a growth mindset (Dweck 2008).
 [Past success does not predict future success](/posts/retro-success-does-not-predict-success).
 If past success does not predict future success, there are few lessons to learn from past success.
-If one cannot learn from success, then learning failure is the only other option.
+If one cannot learn from success, then learning from failure is the only other option.

 How might accountability fit?
 It seems to me that accountability should fit nicely.
 Accountability, as it is often described, should help me live up to my seemingly rigid beliefs of responsibility and